eclipse-archived/ceylon-lang.org/documentation/1.0/tour/missing-pieces.md

         }
     }

-This might seem a bit strange at first, but it's really just how closures work.
+This might seem a bit strange at first, but it's really just how the principle of closure works.
 The same behavior applies to locals inside a method.
 Methods can't declare `shared` members, but they can return an `object` that captures a local:

     interface Counter {
         shared formal Integer inc();